8base/old-documentation/docs/getting-started/README.md

 # Overview

 **8base** is a Backend-as-a-Service.
 It lets front-end developers focus more on what they love and backend developers expedite their workflow.
+As our CEO likes to say, "it's totally awesome!"

 When using 8base, you're project benefits from having: